pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 ```
 ![image](https://user-images.githubusercontent.com/92078754/216567557-5b7b79ff-5726-4383-9165-91d13a03c961.png)

-## Manual configuration of master-slave setup
+## Manual configuration for master-slave setup

 Here are the three nodes deployed by Terraform.